Skip to main content

 This means:

-• Scotland will understand "language creates realities."
-Those with care experience will hold and own the narrative of their stories and lives: simple, caring language will be used in the writing of care files.
+• Scotland will understand that "language creates realities."
+Those with care experience will hold and own the narrative of their stories and lives (Pg 69).

-• The workforce will be considerate and write reports in a clear, relatable way, using plain English.
-Reports will be written with the assumption the young person will read them later.
+• The workforce will be considerate and write reports in a clear, relatable way, using plain English (Pg 69).
+Reports will be written with the assumption the young person will read them later (Pg 69).

 Where does Scotland need to be by 2030?